IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 }
 ```

 This is done by using the shim function `stub.PutState`.
 The first argument is the key as a string, and the second argument is the value as an array of bytes.
-This function may return an error which your code inspects and returns if present.
+This function may return an error, which your code inspects and returns if present:

 #### Invoke()
-`Invoke` is called when you want to call chaincode functions to do real work.
-An invocation will result in a transaction being added to the chain.
-The structure of `Invoke` is simple.
+`Invoke` is called to add a transaction request to the chain.
+The structure of `Invoke` is simple;
-It receives a `function` argument, and based on this argument calls Go functions in the chaincode.
+it receives a `function` argument, and based on this argument, calls Go functions in the chaincode.

 In your `chaincode_start.go` file, change the `Invoke` function so that it calls a generic write function.